 vial and shake well till the contents dissolve.

-clear and ready for injection.
-Froth and undissolved particles,
+ready for injection.
+Froth and undissolved particles if any

-- For the second and subsequent injections, you will have
+- For the second and subsequent injection you will have

-add 10 ml. sterile water for injection to the serum vial and
+10 ml sterile water for Injections to the serum vial and

-rotate it between the palms of your hands until
+rotate in between the palms of your hands until the serum is

-is very unstable at room temperature.
+serum is very unstable at room temperature.
 It requires

-storage at 0° to 4°.
-Even then it deteriorates, and 2 years
+storage at 0°C to 4°C. Even then it deteriorates, and 2 years

 obviates this difficulty.
 It is many times more stable than

 liquid serum.
 It should retain its potency for 5 years even if

 stored in any cool dark place.
 Thus Anti Snake Venom can be